WaterMelonHubb/psuobfuscator/README.md

 - Originally made by menprotect (https://github.com/Singularity5490/menprotect)
 - Current code is just re-modified to PSU Obfuscator, you can do script logger easy with this source.
 - Use at your own risk / you are response only for stealed scripts!

+NOTE: Originally made by menprotect (https://github.com/Singularity5490/menprotect) All Credits to menprotect